kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 *   Services that delete data.

 *   An admin KS should never reach the browser.
 By letting users access an admin KS they will be able to cause changes not limited to their own content.
-*   An admin KS ignores any privilage restirctions.
+*   An admin KS ignores any privilege restrictions.

-<span class="mce-sub-heading">User Roles & Permissions (Authenticated User Session)</span>
+<span class="mce-sub-heading">User Roles and Permissions (Authenticated User Session)</span>

 *   Allow more advanced configuration of the access and permissions based on the defined Kaltura User permissions.